 Pakka Publishing Solutions

-The world may be crumbling all around, but we still want — no, need —to write; to share our thoughts.
-With new technologies and self-publishing service-providers, it may be possible for more writers to see their books in print.
-But, unfortunately, this has only made it more difficult to choose.
-The sheer number of companies offering different services — from pre-publishing to marketing and distribution — can make it exhausting to to find the right one.
+The world may be crumbling all around, but we still want — no, need —to write, to share our thoughts.
+With new technologies and self-publishing service providers, it may be possible for more writers to see their books in print.
+But, unfortunately, this has only made it more challenging to choose.
+The sheer number of companies offering different services — from pre-publishing to marketing and distribution — can make it exhausting to find the right one.

-PAKKA hopes to make it all clearer and easier for you to decide; to make you aware of publishing options available and offer advise so you can make the best decision for your needs.
+PAKKA hopes to make it all more transparent and easier for you to decide, to make you aware of publishing options and offer advice to make the best decision for your needs.

 There are several aspects to publishing: